congwei1230/MoChaBench/README.md

     We use `benchmark.csv` to connect files.
 Any file in the benchmark can be located using the combination:
   `/benchmark/<data_type>/<category>/<context_id>.<ext>`

 - `speeches` files are generated from `audios` files by using [Demucs_mdx_extra](https://github.com/facebookresearch/demucs).
-For fair comparison, these should also be used as the input to your own model.
+For fair comparison, `speeches` should also be used as the input to your own model instead of `audios`.

-- We also provie `first-frames-from-mocha-generation` to facilitate fair comparison for (image + text + audio → video) models
+- We also provie `first-frames-from-mocha-generation` to facilitate fair comparison for (image + text + audio → video) models.

 ## How to Use
 ### Download this repo